rekhaDevs/samagragovernance.in/src/pages/team/index.md

-      A strong motivation to drive impact at the grassroots across a comprehensive range of development markers, combined with a deep-rooted interest for first-principle based problem solving, brought Vijeeth to Samagra.
+      A strong motivation to drive impact at the grassroots across a comprehensive range of development markers, combined with a deep-rooted interest for first-principle based problem solving, brought him to Samagra.
 Currently, he is part of the KONNECT team in Odisha.
     image: /img/vijeeth-website.jpg
     linkedInProfile: 'https://www.linkedin.com/in/vijeeth-srinivas-756873148/'